-The School of Journalism and Mass Communication offers a BS in News and Information.
+The School of Journalism and Mass Communication offers a BS in News and Information, as well as a MSJ, MSJ-IMC, MS/JD, and a PhD.
 This prepares students for careers in reporting, writing and editing for the media, including newspapers, magazines, radio, television and the Internet.
 At the capstone level, students apply their learning by working on campus media.
 If you see yourself as a reporter, writer or editor--online, broadcast or in print--then the News and Information track is for you.

 Sample of Related Skills